methotrexate by injection

-In the meantime, he was elected full member of SASA and corresponding member of the Academy, spent the First World War internment in Budapest, published his most important works, participated in international conferences.
+In the meantime, he was elected a full member of SASA and corresponding member of the Academy, spent the First World War internment in Budapest, published his most important works, participated in international conferences.

-He died in Belgrade on 12 December 1958, and in its sole discretion, his remains were transferred to Dalj, in 1966, where he rests in his family tomb with his parents, sister, brothers and numerous ancestors among whom were peasants and soldiers, officers and generals, court advisers and national stage, inventor and philosopher.
+He died in Belgrade on 12 December 1958, and in its sole discretion, his remains were transferred to the Dalj, in 1966, where he rests in his family tomb with his parents, sister, brothers and numerous ancestors among whom were peasants and soldiers, officers and generals, court advisers and national tribune, inventor and philosopher.

-The most significant works of the Milankovitch About the application of mathematical theory of heat on the implementation problems of cosmic physics and Canon of Insolation of the Earth and its application to the ice ages.
+The most significant works of the Milankovitch About the application of mathematical theory of heat on the implementation problems of cosmic physics and Canon of Insolation of the Earth and its application to the problem of ice ages.

 The Milankovitch honor of a crater on the Moon, one on Mars and one planetoid named in his honor.
 One of the future expedition to Mars will carry the name of Milankovitch.
 UNESCO is the year 2009, marking the 130th anniversary of the scholar's birth, declared the Milankovitch year.
-The world held international scientific symposiums dedicated to Milankovic, and global climate change on Earth makes his work permanently current.
+The world held an international scientific symposium dedicated to Milankovic, and global climate change on Earth makes his work permanently current.